davybrion/companysite-dotnet/content/blog/2009-11-hello-world-with-agatha.md

 Then we have a .NET client which is able to call the service layer both synchronously and asynchronously.
 In my sample, it's just a console app but it could just as well be another ASP.NET Web Application, a Windows Server, a WPF application, a Winforms application (if you're down with the whole retro thing, that is), or any other .NET process you can think of.

-In the case of my sample console app, i need to reference Agatha.Common and Agatha.Castle.
-In my app.config file, i need to add the following WCF configuration block:
+In the case of my sample console app, I need to reference Agatha.Common and Agatha.Castle.
+In my app.config file, I need to add the following WCF configuration block:

 <script src="https://gist.github.com/3685289.js?file=s7.xml"></script>

-Before i can call the service, my console app obviously needs to initialize Agatha:
+Before I can call the service, my console app obviously needs to initialize Agatha:

 <script src="https://gist.github.com/3685289.js?file=s8.cs"></script>

 That should be self-explanatory.

-Then i can start making service calls:
+Then I can start making service calls:

 <script src="https://gist.github.com/3685289.js?file=s9.cs"></script>